The Deepdene Trail

 The Museum will be running the following walk as part of Mole Valley’s Heritage Open Day programme:

-Deepdene trail walk on Saturday 9th September at 10.30am
+Deepdene trail walk on Friday 8th September at 2.30pm and Saturday 9th September at 10.30am

 These walks will be free and bookable through the HOD website.